uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 This would be stored under `/var/lib/spacewalk/ansible/inventory-label/` path in the Uyuni server.
 At the time of processing the inventory file by "ansible-gatherer", it needs to be tailored to adapt the path of the SSH keys to the local path in the Uyuni server.
 As done in script from Ansible Integration PoC [here](https://github.com/meaksh/uyuni-hacks/blob/master/scripts/ansible/import_systems_from_ansible_controller.py).

-With this information, Java is able to proceed creating these systems in Uyuni, as "Foreign / ANSIBLE" entitled systems.
+With this information, Java is able to proceed creating these systems in Uyuni, as "Foreign / ANSIBLE" system type.

-- If any of those systems is already existing with "ANSIBLE" entitlement, then nothing to do
+- If any of those systems is already existing with "ANSIBLE" system type, then nothing to do
-- If the system is already registered but not with "ANSIBLE" entitlement, then add "ANSIBLE" entitlement.
+- If the system is already registered but not with "ANSIBLE" system type, then add "ANSIBLE" system type.

 Of course, we need some new tables in the database, at least something like: